 There are many ways through which you can transform this simple delicacy into a five-star restaurant dessert.

-And most importantly, it can be done in your own kitchen!
-Here are some cool ideas for you –
+And importantly, it can also be done in your kitchen at home.
+Here are some ideas for you –

 Fruit Kheer –

 You can mix a couple of your favorite fruits in cooked Vermicelli kheer.
 It can be a good alternative for those who don’t like dry fruits in their foods.

 Tip: You should use tangy fruits like Pineapple, Oranges and Mosambi (Sweet Lime).
 The tanginess of these fruits compliments well to this sweet dish.

 Some fresh fruit juices and pulps work great with this kheer.
 You may even try it out with Aamras during Mango season.

 Have some salted boondi at home?

 Use it as a garnish along with a spoonful of natural honey.
 And you’ll have a completely new and innovative dish in front of you.

 The crunchy texture and saltiness of boondis take the basic kheer to a whole new level with this trick.
 So, it’s definitely a must-try variation, if you’re bored with traditional preparation!